f5devcentral/f5-velos-training/docs/velos_security.rst

 Managing Device Certificates, Keys, CSRs, and CAs via webUI
 -----------------------------------------------------------

-In the F5OS webUI you can manage device certificates for the management interface via the **System Settings -> Certificate Management** page.
+In the F5OS webUI you can manage device certificates for the management interface via the **Authentication & Access -> TLS Configuration** page.
 There are options to view the TLS certificates, keys, and details.
 You may also create self-signed certificates, create certificate signing requests (CSRs), and CA bundles.

 .. image:: images/velos_security/imagecert2.png
   :align: center